-3. Resource Handout (20 pts worth 15%)
+3. Resource Handout (12 pts worth 15%)

-You will work with your partner to identify a concept related to differentiation and/or assessment that you would like to know more about or that you think you should investigate thoroughly before starting your final internship.
-Then you will research the concept and create a 1-page handout for your classmates that details the following:
+You will work with your collaborating teacher to identify a concept related to differentiation and/or assessment that either 1) they would like to know more about or 2) they think you should investigate thoroughly before starting your final internship.
+Then you will research the concept and create a 1-page handout for your collaborating teacher as well as your classmates that details the following: